 (No ratings)

-Dr. Lindsay Sobin, MD is a pediatric otolaryngologist in Worcester, MA specializing in pediatric otolaryngology (ear, nose & throat).
-She graduated from Thomas Jefferson University, Jefferson Medical College in 2010 and has 15 years of experience.
-Dr. Lindsay Sobin, MD is affiliated with UMass Memorial Medical Center and UMass Memorial Health.
+Dr. Lindsay Sobin, MD is a pediatric otolaryngologist in WORCESTER, MA specializing in pediatric otolaryngology (ear, nose & throat).
+She graduated from Thomas Jefferson University, Jefferson Medical College.
+Dr. Lindsay Sobin, MD is affiliated with UMass Memorial Medical Center, Boston Children's Hospital and UMass Memorial Health.

 Parathyroid Surgery